Man opens fire at LA Chinese consulate, kills himself

 In 2011 a naturalized U.S. citizen originally from China was arrested after police said he opened fire at the same building with a handgun.
 There were no injuries in that incident.

-Reporting by Dan Whitcomb; Additional reporting by Ben Blanchard in BEIJING; Editing by Sandra Maler and Michael Perry
+Reporting by Dan Whitcomb; Additional reporting by Ben Blanchard and Philip Wen in BEIJING; Editing by Michael Perry and Tom Hogue